-As of June 30, 2018 unrestricted net position had a deficit balance of \$391,894 in the government-wide statement of activities.
-The accumulated deficit is largely a result of the liability and associated activity for GASB statement 68 that went into effect the fiscal year ending June 30, 2015.
-Most local governments with defined benefit pension plans saw significant reductions in net position starting with fiscal year ended June 30, 2015 as a result of the implementation of the GASB 68 standard.
-The effect on net position at June 30, 2018, as a result of GASB 68, was a reduction of \$968,367.
+As of June 30, 2020 unrestricted net position had a deficit balance of \$386,798 and total net position had an accumulated deficit of \$83,602.
+The accumulated deficit is a result of the net pension liability and associated activity for Governmental Accounting Standards Board Statement No. 68 (GASB 68) that went into effect the fiscal year ending June 30, 2015.
+Many local governments with defined benefit pension plans saw significant reductions in net position starting with fiscal year ended June 30, 2015 as a result of the implementation of the GASB 68.
+At June 30, 2020 GASB 68 activity resulted in a reduction to net position in the amount of \$836,834.